 Privacy Regulations: GDPR and CCPA

 The General Data Protection Regulation (GDPR) governs the collection and use of personal data across the European Union.
 The California Consumer Privacy Act (CCPA) imposes similar obligations for California residents.
-Both regulations apply to data about identifiable individuals, meaning consumer-level alternative data is not automatically outside their scope, even when purchased from a vendor.
+Both apply to data about identifiable individuals, which means consumer-level alternative data is not automatically outside their scope, even when purchased from a vendor.

-For investment teams sourcing consumer-level alternative data, the practical implication is that the underlying data must have been collected with appropriate consent, properly anonymized, and governed in accordance with applicable law.
+For teams sourcing consumer-level data, the practical implication is that the underlying data must have been collected with appropriate consent, properly anonymized, and governed in line with applicable law.
 The compliance burden does not sit entirely with the provider.
-Investment managers have obligations too.
+Investment managers carry obligations too.

 The simplest risk mitigation is to work with providers who can clearly document their consent frameworks, anonymization practices, and third-party compliance audits.
 If a provider cannot explain how their data was collected and why it complies with relevant privacy law, that is a signal worth taking seriously.